-Protection of securities of participants and those of their clients - Article 38 of CSDR
+CSD Question 5 - Protection of securities of participants and those of their clients - Article 38 of CSDR

-(a) Once Article 38 of CSDR applies (i.e. after the CSD has been authorised), do participants have a phase-in period after authorisation of the CSD to offer all clients the level of protection envisaged in Article 38(5) or should they be ready to offer the envisaged accounts as of the date on which the CSD is authorised?

-(b) \new\ In accordance with Article 38(5) of CSDR, should all clients (existing and new) be offered the choice between omnibus client segregation and individual client segregation, and be informed of the costs and risks associated with each option, or just new clients?
+- (a) Once Article 38 of CSDR applies (i.e. after the CSD has been authorised), do participants have a phase-in period after authorisation of the CSD to offer all clients the level of protection envisaged in Article 38(5) or should they be ready to offer the envisaged accounts as of the date on which the CSD is authorised? - (b) In accordance with Article 38(5) of CSDR, should all clients (existing and new) be offered the choice between omnibus client segregation and individual client segregation, and be informed of the costs and risks associated with each option, or just new clients? - (c) new Are there specific account segregation requirements in the context of links between an EU CSD and a TC-CSD?

-- (a) Article 38(5) of CSDR applies to all participants of a CSD as of the authorisation of such CSD.
+(a) Article 38(5) of CSDR applies to all participants of a CSD as of the authorisation of such CSD.
 Therefore, participants should be ready to "offer their clients at least the choice between omnibus client segregation and individual client segregation and inform them of the costs and risks associated with each option" at the time of the authorisation of the CSD that operates the securities settlement system in which they are participants.
 CSDs should be able to prove to their NCAs that they comply with Article 38 of CSDR, as this is one of the conditions to be granted authorisation under CSDR.
-This implies that CSDs need to coordinate with their participants (before they are granted authorisation under CSDR), in order to ensure that they take the necessary measures to be compliant with Article 38 of CSDR. - (b) All clients (existing and new) should be offered the choice between omnibus client segregation and individual client segregation, and be informed of the costs and risks associated with each option.
+This implies that CSDs need to coordinate with their participants (before they are granted authorisation under CSDR), in order to ensure that they take the necessary measures to be compliant with Article 38 of CSDR.